Linux VRF Configuration

 We can utilize VRF and MPLS to establish a static L3VPN network.

-and use MPLS to tunnel traffic between dent-1
+and use MPLS to tunnel traffic between dent-1's VRF10 and dent-2's VRF10 network.

 be identical except for the numbering.